MaxwellCaron/writeups/TryHackMe/GottaCatchEmAll-Writeup.md

 Since we don't have any ssh credentials right now, lets run some scans on the web page running on port `80`.

-I'll save you some time after running my inital `gobuster` and `nikto` scans, nothing came back, so looks like it's time for some manual enumeration.
+I'll save you some time after running my initial `gobuster` and `nikto` scans, nothing came back, so looks like it's time for some manual enumeration.

-## Web App
+# Web App

 ![webpage](https://i.imgur.com/NlYY0qd.png)